idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### DSAT, SAT, Work and Life

-[I wish I spent more time at work, is never uttured on a death bed](/wlb).
+[I wish I spent more time at work, is never uttered on a death bed](/wlb).
 You have many [roles beyond work in your life](/eulogy), and balancing between them is the definition of effectiveness.

 High work SAT is great for your work, but this results in a [high stopping Energy, making activating](/activation) your other roles challenging.
 This is balanced, by the fact that Sat bringing good energy to other roles in your life.

-Even though low work SAT, results in lower work stopping energy, having low SAT can lower your overall enery and will power, resulting in less energy for your other roles.
+Even though low work SAT, results in lower work stopping energy, having low SAT can lower your overall energy and will power, resulting in less energy for your other roles.

 ### The consulting matrix